briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

 violation of this section, the court may suspend for not more than five years the offender's driver's or commercial driver's license or permit.
 However, if the offender pleaded guilty to or was convicted of a violation of Ohio R.C.
-4511.19 or a substantially similar municipal ordinance or the law of another state or the United States arising out of the same set of circumstances as the violation, the court shall suspend the offender's driver's or commercial driver's license or permit for not more than five years.
+[4511.19][ORC Section 4511.19] or a substantially similar municipal ordinance or the law of another state or the United States arising out of the same set of circumstances as the violation, the court shall suspend the offender's driver's or commercial driver's license or permit for not more than five years.
 If the offender is a professionally licensed person, in addition to any other sanction imposed for a violation of this section, the court immediately shall comply with Ohio R.C.
-2925.38.\
+[2925.38][ORC Section 2925.38].\
 (ORC 2925.14)

 ### 513.121   Marihuana drug paraphernalia